paypal/adaptiveaccounts-sdk-java/README.md

 --------------------
 *	Import AdaptiveAccountsService.java into your code.

 *	Copy the configuration file 'sdk_config.properties' in 'adaptiveaccountssample/src/main/resources' folder to your application 'src/main/resources'.
-Use the default constructor to run in default configuration.
+Use the default constructor to run in default configuration(configuration used from sdk_config.properties found in classpath).
 	```java
 	new AdaptiveAccountsService();
 	```